 “Just be brave and report it”

-When Lee*’s hand was badly injured by machinery at his meat processing job, he was reassured that his wages would be provided by Work Cover.
+When Lee*’s hand was badly injured by machinery at his meat processing job, he was reassured that his pay would be taken care of by Work Cover.
 But when the payments came, they were far less than his weekly wage.
-Lee’s employer had been under-reporting wages to keep premiums down, and when Lee complained he was fired.

 Lee was delighted: “I feel the warmth by the treatment from Redfern Legal Centre, how the system works here … they were like my parents in Australia!” he laughs.